SDN-Security-Research/SDN-Security-Confidence-Assay/README.md

 # SDN-Security-Confidence-Assay

-This repository contains source code and documents for SDN projects that evaluate and assay network security northbound applications.
-Southbound applications and protocol implementations are contained in a separate repository.
+SDN projects that aspire to establish a security confidence level in a specific network segment or flow route, before, during and after transferring sensitive data are located in this organization.
+These projects are usually SDN controller agnostic northbound applications or resource gathering southbound applications.